Aizistral-Studios/Enigmatic-Legacy/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Crashes, errors or unintended behaviour
+about: Crashes, errors or unintended behaviour.
+Bug reports that disregard this template will not be reviewed!
 title: ''
 labels: bug, awaits review
 assignees: Extegral